satelit-project/protoc-rust/README.md

 * `no-flat-modules` – map protobuf packages to Rust modules (See `Config` documentation for pitfalls).
 * `extern-path` – [map Protobuf types to Rust types](https://docs.rs/prost-build/0.5.0/prost_build/struct.Config.html#method.extern_path)

-Additionally, if you want generated services to be compatible with `tower-hyper` crate, install plugin with `tower-hyper` feature enabled.